Overwriting CSS

-Simple Use-Case: Adding a Gradient Background to the Userback Button
+Adding a gradient background to the Userback button

 To give the Userback feedback button a gradient background, you can use the following CSS: